Long-lived sterile neutrinos from an axionlike particle at Belle II: Acknowledgment

 \section{Acknowledgment}

+We would like to thank Abner Soffer and Arsenii Titov for useful discussions.
 Y.Z.~is supported by the National Natural Science Foundation of China under Grant No.~12475106 and the Fundamental Research Funds for the Central Universities under Grant No.~JZ2023HGTB0222.
 W.L.~is supported by National Natural Science Foundation of China (Grant No.~12205153).